-Down the shore in North Wildwood, this hotel has a small indoor water park, which includes a pool, water slide, children's play area, and jacuzzi.
-Hotel stay is required to use the indoor water park, with family rates starting at $263.
-Please note: many weekends require a two-night stay.
+Down the shore in North Wildwood, this hotel has a small indoor water park, which includes a pool, water slide, children’s play area and jacuzzi.
+Hotel stay is required to use the indoor water park.
+Please note: Many weekends require a two-night stay.

 428 Moseywood Rd., Lake Harmony, PA

-Located in Lake Harmony, PA this resort features the H2Oooohh!
-Indoor Water park.
-There are water play options for all ages, including an indoor Flow Rider, slides that drop four stories, hot tubs, and a play area for little ones.
-Online tickets for the water park range from $14.91 to $32; children under 2 are free.
-The water park is open to the public; overnight accommodations are not required.
-And, be sure to bring a towel.
+This resort features the H2Oooohh! indoor water park.
+There are water play options for all ages, including an indoor Flowrider, slides that drop from four stories high, hot tubs and a play area for little ones.
+The water park is open to the public; overnight accommodations not required.
+Be sure to bring your own towel.

 Indoor Swimming Pools

-Plan a fantastic weekend family getaway to one of these New Jersey hotels, all which have an indoor pool and other amenities – like room service and housekeeping so mom and dad can take a break!
+Plan a fantastic weekend getaway to one of these New Jersey hotels, all of which have an indoor pool.

 200 Tice Blvd., Woodcliff Lake

-Situated on more than 21 landscaped acres, the hotel has a large heated indoor pool and whirlpool spa, as well as kid-friendly amenities like video rental and a playground.
-Room rates start at $126 and special offers are available.
+Situated on more than 21 landscaped acres, this hotel has a large heated indoor pool and whirlpool spa, as well as kid-friendly amenities and a gym.

 300 Brae Blvd., Park Ridge